Palm Oil Dashboard

 Independent Oil Palm Smallholders Assistance (SMILE Program)

-The SMILE (SMallholders Inclusion for Better Livelihood & Empowerment) Program is a collaborative effort between Kao, Apical Group, a leading vegetable oil processor, and Asian Agri, a plantation and palm oil company, to establish a sustainable palm oil supply chain.
-Over the 11 years from 2020 to 2030, the program aims to support approximately 5,000 independent oil palm smallholders in North Sumatra, Riau, Jambi in Indonesia, which are especially important areas for Kao’s sourcing, in order to improve productivity and secure sustainable palm oil certification (RSPO).
+The SMILE (SMallholders Inclusion for better Livelihood & Empowerment) Program is a collaborative effort among Kao, Apical Group, a leading vegetable oil processor, and Asian Agri, a plantation and palm oil company, to establish a sustainable palm oil supply chain.
+Over the 11 years from 2020 to 2030, the program aims to support approximately 5,000 independent oil palm smallholders in North Sumatra, Riau, Jambi in Indonesia, which are especially important areas for our sourcing, in order to improve productivity and secure sustainable palm oil certification (RSPO).
+Smallholders participated in the SMILE program in 2020 saw an average yield increase of 56% (FY2021 results).
+In addition, we purchase RSPO credits from independent oil palm smallholders who participate in SMILE Program and provides the Adjuvant series which is an agrochemical spreader expected to reduce the use of agrochemical by getting the agrochemical to adhere better to the plant surface.

 Number of supported smallholders (total number)

-As of December 31, 2023
+As of December 31, 2024

 Number of certified smallholders (total number)

-As of December 31, 2023
+As of December 31, 2024

 Number of smallholders who received the agrochemical spreader, “the Adjuvant series”

-As of December 31, 2023
+As of December 31, 2024

 Grievance Mechanism (KGM)

-The Kao Grievance Mechanism (KGM), managed in collaboration with Caux Round Table Japan (CRT Japan), an NPO that forms a network of business leaders to promote sustainable and socially responsible business, is a grievance mechanism that targets independent oil palm smallholders in Indonesia who link Kao’s supply chain.
+The Kao Grievance Mechanism (KGM), managed in collaboration with Caux Round Table Japan (CRT Japan), an NPO that forms a network of business leaders to promote sustainable and socially responsible business, is a grievance mechanism that targets independent oil palm smallholders in Indonesia who link our supply chain.
 KGM aligns with UN Guiding Principles’ effectiveness criteria for grievance mechanism, prioritizing independent oil palm smallholders’ (farmers’) accessibility and continuous consultation for user-centric design and performance improvement.

 Number of smallholders covered by the Kao Grievance Mechanism